Home >blog > mobile security tips to keep your mobile data safe

 - Lock your phone: Locking your phone is the best way to secure your device data, especially in case the phone gets stolen.
 There are multiple ways to lock your device such as passkeys, pattern locks, and biometric locks (finger & face).
 However, it’s recommended to not use face lock as this can make you a victim of unwanted cyber abuse- in case criminals get access to your phone.
 This may happen if you accidentally click on a malicious link.

-Added to a strong password for your phone and apps, enable multi-factor authentication like OTPs for secure login every time.
+- Set multi-factor authentication and strong password: Added to a strong password for your phone and apps, enable multi-factor authentication like OTPs for secure login every time.
 Keep changing the passwords at regular intervals to keep threats at bay.
 Using unique jumbled passwords for the stored apps on your phone is one of the smartest mobile app security tips.

 - Avoid texting sensitive data: Never ever share your sensitive information like bank details, credit card details, or other confidential data over regular texting.
 Text messages are the easiest target to infect with mobile malware.
 Apply the same logic for incoming texts as well and strictly avoid tapping on links from unknown numbers.